oracle-livelabs/developer/dev-guide-ai-finance/workshop-details/workshop-details.md

-# Review Workshop Details and Required Prerequisites
+# Workshop Details and Prerequisites

 ## Introduction